Principal bundles under reductive groups: Universal and minimal reductive groupoids

 \begin{cor} Let $K$ be a reductive groupoid over $H$.
 If $I_H(K) \ne H^0_H(X,\sO_X)$, then $K$ is minimally reductive over $H$.
-The converse holds when $H$ is as in Theorem~\textnormal{\ref{t:main}}. \end{cor}
+The converse holds when $H^0_H(X,\sO_X)$ is as in Theorem~\textnormal{\ref{t:main}}. \end{cor}

 \begin{proof} Suppose that $K$ contains a reductive subgroupoid $K' \ne K$ over $H$.
-Then the functor from $\Mod_K(X)$ to $\Mod_{K'}(X)$ defined by the embedding is not fully faithful.
-Thus by the criterion preceding Corollary~\ref{c:unequiv} there is a representation $\sV$ of $K$ with no non-zero trivial direct summand such that the underlying representation of $K'$, and hence the underlying representation of $H$, has the trivial direct summand $\sO_X$.
-This implies $I_H(K) = H^0_H(X,\sO_X)$, by Proposition~\ref{p:Kideal}.
+Then by the remarks following Proposition~\ref{p:unconjbij}, the functor from $\Mod_K(X)$ to $\Mod_{K'}(X)$ defined by the embedding is not fully faithful.
+Thus by \eqref{e:dualiso} there is a representation $\sV$ of $K$ with no non-zero trivial direct summand such that the underlying representation of $K'$, and hence the underlying representation of $H$, has a non-zero trivial direct summand.
+This implies $I_H(K) = H^0_H(X,\sO_X)$, by Lemma~\ref{l:Kideal}.